 Waldorf curriculums are delivered live by the teachers (rather than a textbook), along with active participation by the students; therefore, there is not a way to fully make up a lost class.
-Teachers may work with their students before a trip or when they return to school to catch up as

-WSP Family Handbook 2019-20 Page 31 of 63 much as is possible (with parent support in the younger grades), but the original class experience cannot be replicated.
+Teachers may work with their students before a trip or when they return to school to catch up as much as is possible (with parent support in the younger grades), but the original class experience cannot be replicated.